 Our employees complete manual testing, as the name suggests.
-With automated testing, test cases may be executed or exploratory techniques used with the assistance of tools, scripts and software.
+With automated testing, test cases may be executed, or exploratory techniques may be used with tools, scripts, and software.
 Manual testing requires creativity, perseverance, pattern perception, and exploration.

 Iterators performs manual testing with several different approaches, depending on your needs.
 We can execute test cases–although expensive to create–and our testers are experienced at structured exploratory testing, reducing the requirement for managed test plans.
-Exploratory testing allows us to maximize the use of our creativity to delve into the areas perceived to have the greatest risk, or involve newly developed features.
+Exploratory testing allows us to maximize our creativity to delve into the areas perceived to have the most significant risk or involve newly developed features.

 Automated testing is well-suited for our employees with STEM backgrounds who can create well-structured programs to perform robust tests that continue to work as new features are added.
 We use such testing tools as Selenium, Appium, Applitools, and TestComplete.
 We can also use our skills with additional tools that you may have in-house.